NFE2L2

-Nuclear factor erythroid 2-related factor 2 (NRF2), also known as nuclear factor erythroid-derived 2-like 2, is a transcription factor that in humans is encoded by the NFE2L2 gene.
+Nuclear factor erythroid 2-related factor 2, also known as NFE2-Related Factor 2 (NRF2) or nuclear factor erythroid-derived 2-like 2 (NFE2L2), is a transcription factor that in humans is encoded by the NFE2L2 gene.
 NRF2 is a basic leucine zipper (bZIP) protein that may regulate the expression of antioxidant proteins that protect against oxidative damage triggered by injury and inflammation, according to preliminary research.
 In vitro, NRF2 binds to antioxidant response elements (AREs) in the promoter regions of genes encoding cytoprotective proteins.
 NRF2 induces the expression of heme oxygenase 1 in vitro leading to an increase in phase II enzymes.
 NRF2 also inhibits the NLRP3 inflammasome.

 NRF2 appears to participate in a complex regulatory network and performs a pleiotropic role in the regulation of metabolism, inflammation, autophagy, proteostasis, mitochondrial physiology, and immune responses.
 Several drugs that stimulate the NFE2L2 pathway are being studied for treatment of diseases that are caused by oxidative stress.